Zsbyqx20/Zsbyqx20/README.md

-- 👋 Hi, I’m @Zsbyqx20, a student in THU EE 🌻
+- 👋 Hi, I’m @Zsbyqx20, a student in THU AIR.
-- 👀 Interested in so many periods(without excellent understanding though😉), such as CNN, object detection...
+- 👀 Interested in LLM-related area, such as model compression, edge computing, etc.
-- 💝 I'm relatively familiar with Python application.
+- 💝 Python is frequently used.
+Familiar with Linux.
-- 📫 How to reach me?
-Email me on zacharyvixx@hotmail.com if needed.
+- 📫 Reach me through zacharyvixx@hotmail.com.

 <!---
 Zsbyqx20/Zsbyqx20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.